ordinals-wallet/bellscriptions/README.md

-# Doginals
+# Bellscriptions

-A minter and protocol for inscriptions on Dogecoin.
+A minter and protocol for inscriptions on Bells.

 ## Setup